 We tried the Curly Girl Method and we LOVED it…

 We couldn’t recommend a styling method without putting it to the test ourselves.
 One of the Huda Beauty babes tried the method on her curly hair, and OMG the results were amazing!
-She has wavy S-curls, and she also colors her hair: it’s naturally a light brown, bronde color and she dies it to beachy blonde, so it’s safe to say it’s seen its fair share of damage!
+She has wavy S-curls, and she also colors her hair: it’s naturally a light brown, bronde color and she dyes it to beachy blonde, so it’s safe to say it’s seen its fair share of damage!
 Within a week, her curls were more pronounced, and her hair was a lot less frizzy.
-Plus, it looked a lot healthier from the regular hair oil – she used the OUAI Rose Body and Hair Oil, $16, to hydrate her thirsty locks!
+Plus, it looked a lot healthier from the regular hair oil!

 Not ready to commit to the Curly Girl Method?
 Check our celeb hairstylist Vernon François’s guide to looking after and styling your hair for your curl type.